 - A phone/tablet with the MTB App installed.

-- Your exam front cover, either digitally or printed (received with your exam entry email).
+- Your exam front cover, either digitally or printed (available on your exam portal).

 - Any music/recordings you may need in order to deliver the Recital, Technical & Musicianship sections of the assessment.